paulpham157/agents_manager/README.md

 Note 2: Anthropic model does not support output_format, you can use tool to format the output.

+Note 3: `handover` with share_context does not work correctly for Genai

 You can also run the agent with a dictionary as the input content.
 ```python